Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 Hypertext Transfer Protocol (HTTP) is a protocol for requests and responses in a server-client architecture model.
-In the web browser example from earlier, the client's request to the server is an HTTP request, and the server provides an HTTP response in the form of actions and resources like HTML files.
+In the web browser example from earlier, the client's request to the server is an HTTP request, and the server provides an HTTP response in a form similar to a string containing returned data.

-HTTP provides a few useful items of information we'll be using such as headers in both requests and responses, which provide metadata about the request or response, bodies, which contain the actual information to be transferred if any, and status codes, which let you know if any actions were performed, errors occurred, and what the response means.
+HTTP provides a few useful pieces of information in both requests and responses that we'll use.
+Both types of requests have *headers* that provide metadata about the request or response, and an optional *body* including any data that has to be transferred.
+Responses additionally have a status code that tells you quickly what happened while processing the request.

 #### Status Codes in HTTP